-Not only does it sometimes take some painful attempts before you and baby figure out how to establish a good latch (my babies all chomped on me instead of sucking when they were first born – can we all collectively say OUCH!), but then just as you both get the hang of getting a great latch, your milk comes in and your boobs are hard as rocks and hurt like crazy.
-Plus, you just pushed a baby out of your body or are healing from a major surgery, and as much as you desperately want to sleep, you can’t because you are solely responsible for feeding a little person around the clock.
+Not only does it sometimes take some painful attempts before you and baby figure out how to establish a good latch (my babies all chomped on me instead of sucking when they were first born – can we all collectively say OUCH!), but then just as you both get the hang of getting a great latch, your milk comes in.
+Your boobs are hard as rocks and hurt like crazy.
+Plus, you just pushed a baby out of your body or are healing from major surgery.
+And as much as you desperately want to sleep, you can’t because you are solely responsible for feeding a little person around the clock.
 I’m pretty sure you are 100% allowed to feel overwhelmed.

-The best advice I can give you is to focus on taking care of you and baby and let other people take care of everything else for those first few weeks.
-You’ve totally got this Mama, and yes you are SuperMom, but please do whatever you need to ensure that you spend most of those first days in bed or on the couch.
+The best advice I can give you is to focus on taking care of you and baby.
+Let other people take care of everything else for those first few weeks.
+You’ve got this, Mama.
+And yes, you are SuperMom, but please do whatever you need to ensure that you spend most of those first days in bed or on the couch.
 Give yourself time and space to heal.
-And over the next few weeks, you and baby will both settle into a rhythm and things will start to feel a bit easier.
+And over the next few weeks, you and baby will both settle into a rhythm, and things will start to feel a bit easier.
 I promise.

 There are so many new things to try to understand when you start breastfeeding.
 With you being new to this and baby being new to this too, let’s face it, breastfeeding is flat-out confusing in the beginning weeks.
 I’ve often asked myself questions like, why won’t my baby stay latched on?
 Am I doing this, right?
 How do I hold baby and nurse comfortably?